Skip to contents

 ...

-Additional arguments passed to quantize, simulate.nullmodel, or custom function fun.
-Note that the nsim argument the former two functions should not be used here; specify n_rand instead.
+Additional arguments passed to the selected function: quantize, nullcat, simulate.nullmodel, or a custom function.
+Note that the nsim argument to simulate.nullmodel should not be used here; specify n_rand instead.

 Value

-A matrix with a row for every row of x, a column for every metric specified in metric, and values indicating the proportion of randomizations in which the observed diversity metric was greater than the randomized metric.
+A matrix with a row for every row of x, a column for every metric specified in metric, and values for the summary statistic.
 Or if spatial = TRUE, a sf or SpatRaster object containing these data.

 Examples